Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so

 That said, not every country in Europe is created equal, and which ones you choose to visit will depend on your travel style, interests, and budget.

 To help you get a feel, here’s an overview of some of our picks for the best places to backpack in Europe:

 Backpacking in Spain

 Spain is one of the most popular countries to go backpacking in Europe, and for good reason.

-Each Spanish region is chock- full of incredible history, architecture, and sexy Spanish culture, and I guarantee, no matter how long you choose to backpack in Spain or what’s on your Spain itinerary, you’ll never run out of things to see.
+Each Spanish destination is chock-full of incredible history, architecture, and sexy Spanish culture.
+I guarantee, no matter how long you choose to backpack in Spain or what’s on your Spain itinerary, you’ll never run out of things to see.

 However, keep in mind that Spain very much beats to its own drummer in many ways.